Live Latin Music Venues in South Florida

 El Patio is exactly what its name says – an outdoor dance, drink, mingle and taste space, draped in lush greenery and decorated with “trash” from Colombia, according to one of its co-owners – doors, windows and an eclectic mix of outdoor furniture – and a bar made of stacked cordwood.

 The goal?
 To look like a Colombian grandmother’s patio.
 But this grandma is cool.
-DJs and live bands provide the sounds, ranging from reggae and salsa to old-school Latin and “electropico,” described as "vintage salsa mixed with electronic music."
+DJs and live music bands provide the sounds, ranging from reggae and salsa to old-school Latin and “electropico,” described as "vintage salsa mixed with electronic music."

 Live acts have included Xperimento, Bachaco, and the Latin alt-rock band Atajos, which released its latest album and music video at the club.
 Food offerings include chorizos a la parilla, wings and the El Patio burger with swiss cheese.
 Craft beers include a seasonal selection of locally produced Wynwood Brewery brews.